 Her incredibly unique work is situated at the boundaries of fashion, art and architecture.
 Central to what she does is her feel for materials.
 She has a particular fondness for natural materials like wool, silk and wood, and she is especially fascinated by the patterns that you can read in the grain.
 For her, these lines and flaws are a reflection of both the grotesqueness and the beauty of life.

-Wool and silk also play heavy roles in her collections, as they are pliable, light and can be crafted into either light, delicately draped shapes, or chunkier, bolder silhouettes as the warrior-like shoulders above illustrate.
+She also enjoys working with natural materials like wool and silk as they are highly pliable and can be crafted into either light, delicately draped shapes, or chunkier, bolder silhouettes as the warrior-like shoulders above and below illustrate.

-But perhaps what Winde is most famous for is her use of found objects to create shoes.
-We love this idea: imagine you’ve got a big event, but nothing to wear, and your good friend, Winde, sees some plexiglass, wood, string, or even some Lego pieces, and comes up with the coolest shoes you’ve ever seen.
+But perhaps what Winde Rienstra is most famous for is her use of simple, found objects to create shoes.
+We love this idea!
+Imagine you’ve got a big event, but nothing to wear, and your good friend, Winde, sees some plexiglass, wood, string, or even some Lego pieces, and comes up with the coolest shoes you’ve ever seen.

-Indeed, the young talent is dedicated to being green.
-After winning the Dutch Idol Design awards in 2007, she entered The Green Fashion Competition of last November of 2010.
-The event, held yearly by the Netherland’s Ministry of the Economy and Agriculture, is a prestigious one, and Reinstra earned a spot in the finals for her work.
+This talented designer is definitely as dedicated to being green as she is to innovation.
+After winning the Dutch Idol Design awards in 2007, she entered The Green Fashion Competition in November of 2010.
+The event, held yearly by the Netherland’s Ministry of the Economy and Agriculture, is a prestigious one.
+No surprises to learn that Rienstra earned a spot in the finals for her work.

 She claims her work is eco-friendly not only for its choice of materials, but also for working on slow-fashion principles.
-According to the designer, her designs are a balance between fashion and art, but remains sustainable; it’s green couture.
+These pieces are meant to last.
+After all, according to the designer, her work is a balance between fashion and art.
+And art lasts forever.
+This is truly green couture.